 Yes, you can create dozens, or hundreds, of virtual machines on a single host.
 But without capacity management, some could consume all resources while leaving none for the others.

-The creating of an army of virtual machines can also throw workflows off-balance, given the complexities they can bring to provisioning and operational tasks.
+Creating an an army of virtual machines can also throw workflows off-balance, given the complexities they can bring to provisioning and operational tasks.

 Unlike a PC environment, virtual machines can’t be backed up to an actual hard drive.
 That’s why 80% of IT pros say virtualization backup is a top tech challenge.